SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-03/2021-09-27-perkins-sleuth.md

 <i>She had been looking for work.
 For months after leaving New York City, she'd sat on her ass, twiddled her thumbs, enjoying the sound of silence.
 But nothing lasted forever.</i>

 <i>The monitor's glow reflects off her face, the computer taking its sweet time to load up.
-Impatience overwhelms her and she picks up her phone ad flips through its notifications.</i>
+Impatience overwhelms her and she picks up her phone and flips through its notifications.</i>

 <i>She has a sizeable number of emails from unwelcome senders but one name seems a little less than random.</i>